 The towns of Istria competed for having the tallest and finest bell towers which all resemble those of Venice, such as that of S. Giorgio Maggiore.
 They provided useful reference points for seamen, in particular those of Buie which is situated at the top of a hill with a commanding view.

 (left) Arco dei Balbi; (centre) Town Hall; (right-above) head of an Ottoman soldier on the gate; (right-below) Winged Lion at the Town Hall.
 The image used as background for this page shows another detail of the arch: the head of a Venetian soldier

 In the XIIIth century Rovigno sought the protection of Venice and it remained a possession of la Serenissima (the Most Serene Republic) until 1797.
-During the War of Chioggia (1378-81) it was sacked by the Genoese who took away the relics of St. Euphemia.
+During the War of Chioggia (1378-1381) it was sacked by the Genoese who took away the relics of St. Euphemia.
 These were recovered by the Venetians who however were reluctant to return them to Rovigno.
-They eventually did in 1401 after a series of petitions from the inhabitants of the small town.
+They eventually did it in 1401 after a series of petitions from the inhabitants of the small town.
 Arco dei Balbi was built in 1680 and modified a century later.
 It celebrated an enlargement of Rovigno.

 Paved streets and in the right lower corner an ancient stone with a betting game similar to one carved at Jerusalem